|

 37.8°C) are low-grade fevers.

-in the late afternoon and evening.
-For rectal
+It peaks in the late afternoon and evening.
+An actual

 Fever phobia: misconceptions of